DATAMATH CALCULATOR MUSEUM

 with the power and screen size of a graphing calculator.

-Dismantling the TI-73 reveals a big surprise: The printed circuit boards (PCB's) of the TI-73 are identical with the later, more expensive TI-83 Plus.
-The only difference is the software inside the Flash-ROM memory!
+Dismantling the TI-73 reveals a big surprise: The printed circuit boards (PCBs) of the TI-73 are identical with the later, more expensive TI-83 Plus.
+The only difference is the software inside the Flash ROM memory!
+Learn more about the Hardware Architecture of TI’s Graphing Calculators.
 This "original" TI-73 / TI-83 Plus design uses five main Integrated Circuits:

 |• Zilog Z84C00 microprocessor